toasting friendship eggplant ricotta rigatoni, veal prosciutto and sage, spinach with garlic, torta caprese

 The Torta Caprese is an Italian chocolate cake that is not too sweet and not too rich but incredibly satisfying.
 I top with an orange scented whipped cream for put heaven.

-If I could, pasta would eat at every meal…along with a crunchy, crispy salad, it would be pure happiness.
-And rigatoni is one of the best, most satisfyingly mouth appealing shapes, and also a very favorite.
-The eggplant and tomato sauce topped with cheese creates the appeal of savory flavor with the lovely, light creaminess…
+In a perfect world, I would eat pasta at every meal…along with a crunchy, crispy salad…just pure happiness.
+And rigatoni pasta is one of the best shapes of pasta!
+Rigatoni topped with eggplant, fresh tomato sauce and soft dollops of ricotta cheese creates the appeal of a hearty flavored sauce combined with lovely, light creaminess…

 Literally the name of this Roman recipe means “jump in the mouth” referring to how delicious the meal tastes.
-Some people feel uncomfortable serving veal, and good substitute for veal is chicken breasts, or you can even prepare with pork cutlets.
-The veal (or substitute) can be made an hour or two in advance and…
+Some people feel uncomfortable serving veal, and a good substitute for veal is chicken breasts, or you can even prepare with pork cutlets.
+The veal (or substitute) can be made an hour or two in advance…

-Spinach, a vegetable rich in vitamins and minerals, and now being usurped by its famous cousin, kale.
-But spinach with a good toss of olive and garlic can never be replaced and I find it more elegant and subtle in flavor compared to kale.
+Spinach, a vegetable rich in vitamins and minerals, and is now being usurped by its famous cousin, kale.
+But let’s not forget how wonderful fresh spinach can be for a salad or gentle cooked as a side dish.
+Its elegant and subtle flavor will always have a place at my table.

 The day before